ca610000dbb1259d3edd54f842df4614d2947f05

 This is the official Wails Vanilla template.

-.
+You can configure the project by editing wails.json.
 More information about the project settings can be found

 here: https://wails.io/docs/reference/project-config